Smoke and Carbon Monoxide Alarm Regulations 2015

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 have been approved by parliament and came into force on 1 October 2015.

-- a carbon monoxide alarm in any room containing a solid fuel burning appliance (e.g. a coal fire, wood burning stove)
+- a carbon monoxide (CO) alarm in any room containing a fixed combustion appliance (unless this is solely a gas cooker).

 There are some exceptions to this requirement including live in landlords and Social Housing Providers.

-Please note that in some instances, such as where the Local Authority has assessed a Category 1 Hazard for Fire under the Housing Act 2004, Housing Health and Safety Rating System and non- licensable HMO's, further works supplementary to battery alarms may be required.
+Be aware that in some instances, such as where the Local Authority has assessed a Category 1 Hazard for Fire under the Housing Act 2004, Housing Health and Safety Rating System (HHSRS) and non- licensable HMO's, further works above and beyond battery alarms may be required.
 These could include mains wired smoke and heat alarms under BS5839 (as per LACORs Fire Safety Guide).